LETTER FROM SUPERINTENDENT

 Dear Students and Parents:

 This student handbook is designed to inform parents regarding certain operating procedures and rules.
 Put simply, it is how the schools make decisions on a day to day basis.
-You are being asked to review the contents of the handbook and then sign that you understand the information that it contains.
-I encourage you to keep the handbook in a place in your home where it can be referred to for information throughout the year.
+You are asked to review the contents of the handbook and then sign the back page indicating that you understand the contents.
+I request that you carefully examine the sections on dress code and transportation.
+A few significant changes have been made in those sections.
+Please keep the handbook in a place in your home where it can be referred to for information throughout the school year.
 If you have any questions regarding this material, please feel free to contact your child’s school.

 The Ozark Board of Education recognizes the constitutional rights of students enrolled in its schools.
 The Board recognizes equally, however, its obligation to establish policy related to student behavior and discipline which assures that a proper atmosphere for learning will be maintained within every school serving the City of Ozark.